thedataplace/waggle-dance-collaboration/README.md

 * Exploration of PIV as a way of tracking individual bee movements.
 Works well with stock footage from US observation hives but was found to have issues when applied to footage from the Plymouth hive due to reflections in the viewing window.

+### Assets

+A few image assets for testing and debugging code.